YINI-lang/YINI-spec/Docs/YINI-About.md

 # About the YINI Format

-YINI is a configuration and settings file format (similar but not identical to INI-files) for computer software that consists of plain text with a very simple structure and notation, consisting of Key–Value pairs and Key-List pairs, grouped into sections.
+YINI is a human-readable configuration and settings file format (similar but not identical to INI files) for computer software that consists of plain text with a very simple structure and notation, consisting of Key–Value pairs, grouped into sections.

 `YINI` (also `yINI`, `Yini` or `yini`)
 ## So, what is special about YINI?